 Germany—The American Junior Year at Heidelberg University provides a semester, summer, or full year in Heidelberg through the auspices of Heidelberg College (Ohio).
 Students choose from a variety of classes, live in apartments with German students and participate in community activities.
 Antioch College offers a spring semester or full-year program with language study at the Goethe Institute and course work at Eberhard-Karls Universitat in Tubingen.
 This program can include independent research, internships or part-time work.
 Students are housed in residence halls.

 Greece—The American College of Thessaloniki (ACT) has both semester and summer programs.
-Classes are taught in English, and students are able to take elementary Greek as well as many other courses.
+Classes are taught in English, and students can take elementary Greek as well as many other courses.
 ACT also offers internships in local businesses.
 Students in education can go for the summer program and also get credit for working at a children's camp.
 While the campus sits up in the hills above Thessaloniki, students live in shared apartments in the downtown area.

 College Year in Athens is an independent study program that offers full-year, semester and summer programs in ancient Greek civilization and East Mediterranean area studies.
 These two multidisciplinary tracks encourage the selection of related courses.
 Areas of study include art and archaeology, classical languages, ethnography, history, modern Greek language, philosophy, political science and religion.
 Students live in apartments provided by the program.

-Hungary—The Budapest Semester in Mathematics is specifically designed for mathematics majors.
+Hungary—The Budapest Semesters in Mathematics program is specifically designed for mathematics majors.
 Classes are taught in English by Hungarian professors.
 An optional two-week intensive language class is available at the beginning of the semester.
 The imprint of the Hungarian tradition is particularly prominent in some of the courses.
 Students live in shared houses/apartments in Budapest.

 Ireland—Students may study for a semester or a full year at University College Cork (UCC), one of four constituent universities of the federal National University of Ireland, located in Cork, Ireland.
 UCC offers a wide variety of course work in arts, Celtic studies, social sciences, law, business, science, engineering, food science, and medicine and health.
 There are also limited internship options at UCC and a summer session.
 UCC arranges housing for Albion students.